 Each report should contain a narrative discussing progress made toward the goals, objectives, and performance measures that align with the goals of the 2022 State Plan for Postsecondary Education.
+This year is the final year of the current reporting cycle.
 Each community college shall report on its current performance measures and compare them to the benchmarks set in the PAR Indicators.
-Please discuss whether the institution is on track to meet the established goals by the benchmark year.
-If not, please specify how the institution plans to improve the performance and address the challenges that impede progress.
+Please discuss whether the institution has met the established goals.
+If not, please specify how the institution plans to improve the performance and address the challenges that impede progress in the next cycle.
 Reports that do not follow this format will be returned for corrections and edits.

 The report should also include a response subsection, which addresses the selected questions provided by the Commission.
 Please include the original prompts from the Commission with the response.
-The response to MHEC prompts should be no more than two pages (the response given to prompt #5 is not included in the page limit.).
+The response to MHEC prompts should be no more than two pages.